The 6 Best Suffolk Beaches to Visit During Your Suffolk Holidays

 Walberswick is one of the best places in the country to go crabbing and for many years was home to the British Open Crabbing Competition.
 There’s a huge car park and while the little river area can get very busy in the summer with people crabbing, the beach is hardly ever busy.

 From the car park, you walk through some low sand dunes and onto the beach where you’ll find a mixture of shingle and sand.
+The further you walk from Walberswick to Dunwich, the less sand there is but also the quieter it gets.

 There are no dog restrictions at Walberswick which makes it one of the most dog-friendly beaches in Suffolk.